coltongrainger/quamash/prelims/algebra.md

 > By a system is meant a set $S$ together with a binary relation $R(x, y)$ which may hold for certain pairs of elements $x$ and $y$ of $S$.
 The relation $R (x, y)$ is read "$x$ precedes $y$" and is written "$x < y$".

-DEF!
-An equivalence relation is a binary relation that's ... reflexive, symmetric, and transitive.
+DEF: An equivalence relation is a binary relation that's ... reflexive, symmetric, and transitive.

 Compare equivalence relations to partial orderings on a set, which are reflexive, *antisymmetric*, and transitive.